-June Byun was born in S. Korea and began playing piano at age five.
-She won many prizes and was accepted into the leading music school (Sunhwa Arts Highschool) in Seoul with the Young-Artist Scholarship.
+June Byun was born in South Korea and began playing piano at age five.
+She won many young artist compititions and prizes and was accepted into the leading music school (Sunhwa Arts Highschool) in Seoul with a Young-Artist Scholarship.
 At sixteen, she was accepted to the Queensland Conservatorium Griffith University in Brisbane, Australia to study under Lev Vlassenko, and later continued lessons with Natasha Vlassenko.

 Since 2012 she toured as a chamber musician in Europe with her sister, the cellist Junghyun Byun.
-Recently from 2014 to present, she primarily taught privately and is active as an accompanist.
+More recently she has primarily taught private lessons and is active as an accompanist.

 Joshua D. Colbert from Surfside Beach, SC, has played the violoncello for seventeen years, and piano for twenty.
 He holds a Bachelor’s degree in Violoncello Performance from Furman University and a Master’s degree in Arts Administration from Shenandoah University.
 With several years of teaching experience, Joshua also enjoys playing in ensembles, orchestras, and as a soloist in and around the D.C. area.
 He currently resides in Falls Church, VA.

 Hye Jung has been teaching piano students in the Washington DC metropolitan area since 1993.
 She holds a Master of Music in Piano Performance and a Professional Studies Certificate in Piano Pedagogy.